Attraction 9 / 29

 Monopteros

-There’s also a Japanese teahouse, built in 1972 to celebrate the summer Olympics.
-Traditional Japanese tea ceremonies are held hear regularly.
+There’s also a Japanese teahouse, built in 1972 to celebrate the Summer Olympics.
+Traditional Japanese tea ceremonies are held here regularly.
 You’ll also find the Monopteros, a small Greek-style temple in the garden, built in 1836, and an ornate children’s carousel.

 Don’t be surprised if you see nude sunbathers in the Englischer Garten.
 The area between the Japanese tea garden and Greek temple, nicknamed the Beautiful Meadow, has been a favorite spot for sunbathing in the raw since the 1960s.